Fenchel-Rockafellar Theorem in Infinite Dimensions via Generalized Relative Interiors: Convex Separation via Extended Relative Interiors and Fenchel-Rockafellar Theorem in LCTV Spaces

 The next consequence of Theorem~\ref{TheoFenchel} involves the {\em relative interior} notion for convex sets in LCTV spaces defined in \eqref{ri}.
 Recall that, in contrast to the case of finite-dimensional spaces, nonempty convex sets may have empty relative interiors in infinite dimensions.

 \begin{Corollary} Let $X$ be an LCTV space, and $f\colon X\to(-\infty,\infty]$ and $g\colon X\to[-\infty,\infty)$ be as in Theorem~{\rm\ref{TheoFenchel}}.
 Suppose that the sets $\dom(f)-\dom(g),\epi(f)$, and $\epi(f)-\hypo(g)$ have nonempty relative interiors and that the qualification condition is satisfied.
 Then we have the Fenchel duality \eqref{duality_Theo1}.\end{Corollary} {\bf Proof.} Since the sets $\dom(f)-\dom(g),\epi(f)$, and $\epi(f)-\hypo(g)$ have nonempty relative interiors, we apply Theorem~\ref{ri-rel} and conclude that they are quasi-regular.
-The duality result now follows from Theorem~\ref{TheoFenchel}. $\h$
+The duality result now follows from Theorem~\ref{TheoFenchel}. $\h$\\[1ex] {\bf Acknowledgements}.
+The authors are very grateful to the anonymous referee for his/her valuable remarks and suggestions that allowed us to improve the original presentation.

-As mentioned above, the nonempty relative interior assumptions in Corollary~\ref{CoroFenchelRi} are automatic in finite dimensions.
-On the other hand, the last corollary below appeals to various equivalent descriptions of {\em nonempty interiors} of the sets in question in general LCTV spaces that do not hold automatically in finite dimensions, while the imposed quasi-relative qualification condition is significantly less restrictive than \eqref{ri-qc1} in infinite dimensional spaces.